 - Extra sugar to caramelize

 - Place the egg yolks in a large bowl or jug.
-Add the sugar (make sure to add the right amount depending on the baking dishes), vanilla extract, pinch of salt and bourbon (if using) and whisk together to form a paste.
+Add the sugar (make sure to add the right amount depending on the baking dishes), vanilla extract, pinch of salt and bourbon (if using) and whisk together to form a pale paste.

 - Add the cream and whisk to combine.
 Stir until the sugar has dissolved competely.